Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Individual analysis of sample galaxies

 When run with a fixed centre the distributions of the \textit{i} and PA of the LON obtained from \texttt{Kinemetry} show strong variation with radius.
 Therefore, we adopted initial values PA of the LON=19.7\degr and \textit{i}=29\degr from the large-scale study \citealp{Lang_20}, and by adjusting these values with small increments, we ran \texttt{Kinemetry} with different fixed PA of the LON and \textit{i} values to identify the values that raise the minimum level of artefacts in the residual velocity map.
 Despite these adjustments, we did not observe a significant change in the residual velocity map.
 Therefore, we selected the initial parameter values as the final \textit{i} and PA of the LON.

-In the residual velocity map of the galaxy, there are several pronounced coherent structures within the nuclear disk; their overall location is outlined with dashed lines on the map.
+In the residual velocity map of the galaxy, there are several pronounced coherent structures within the nuclear disk.
 One of these structures exhibiting positive velocities with amplitudes of $\sim$30--50\kms, forms an arch $\sim$8\arcsec~west of the centre, extending for over 15\arcsec.
 The corresponding deprojected residual velocity amplitudes across this structure reach up to 115\kms.
 A possible counterpart to this structure, exhibiting negative velocities, extends from $\sim$10\arcsec~south of the centre towards the northeast, exhibiting deprojected residual velocity amplitudes around 70--80\kms.
-As also can be traced by the dashed lines, both structures align well with the outer curvature of the nuclear disk, and the dust lanes.
+Both structures align well with the outer curvature of the nuclear disk, and the dust lanes.
 Another coherent structure with negative velocity residuals is seen, with residual velocity amplitudes around 40--50\kms, forming an arch $\sim$4\arcsec~west of the centre extending almost 10\arcsec.
 Across the extent of this structure, the deprojected residual velocity amplitudes are high, reaching up to 115\kms.
 The largest amplitude of this structure coincides with one of the peaks of \ha and \nii velocity and velocity dispersion.
 Moreover, throughout the extent of this structure, the \nii velocity dispersion is $\sim$30--40$\%$ larger than that of \ha.
 Between $\sim$2\arcsec~and $\sim$5\arcsec~to the northeast of the nucleus there are clumpy regions of high negative and positive velocity residuals -- they are likely related to the AGN outflows, explained further below.
 In addition, throughout the nuclear ring, several other regions exhibit high residual velocity amplitudes.
 However, these regions rather have an amorphous structure and are likely originating from local SF.
 Outwards from the nuclear ring, extending from the southeast of the centre towards the northeast for $\sim$20\arcsec, a coherent structure forms an arch, exhibiting velocity residual amplitudes around $\sim$30\kms, with corresponding deprojected residual velocity amplitudes around 80--90\kms.
 This structure coincides with the faint dust lane seen in the same region, likely indicative of overshot gas.

 In the velocity difference map of the galaxy, regions of high positive and negative values are seen to the south and southeast of the nucleus, where the velocity dispersion is high.
 In addition, several clumpy regions with enhanced velocity differences, up to $\sim$20\kms are seen throughout the nuclear disk, that do not particularly coincide with the structures seen in the residual velocity map.